About Functions#

 It accepts inputs from external sources, processes data, and interacts with TheHive's API to integrate external applications into its workflow.

-For example, you can use a function to create alerts within TheHive without requiring an additional Python service for data conversion.
+For example, use a function to create alerts within TheHive without requiring an additional Python service for data conversion.

 Contribute!

 Examples of function use cases are available in a dedicated GitHub repository.
-You can contribute by sharing functions you’ve written.
+Contributions of user-written functions are welcome.

 This topic provides details on the different types and uses of functions in TheHive.